 Stay focused on your goals and don’t worry about what other people are doing.
 Stop comparing yourself with people who are chasing other things.

 I had to learn to let go and, at some point, even came to embrace that life now looked different.
 Holding onto things from the past and keeping things for someday became distractions from my life in the present.
-I want to focus on what matters most to me in the present helped.
+I want to focus on what matters most to me and enjoy my life now.

-Allow yourself to grow and change and continue to re-evaluate your current priorities as they can evolve over time.
+Allow yourself to grow and change as you continue to re-evaluate your current priorities as they can evolve over time.